microsoftgraph/microsoft-graph-docs-contrib/concepts/group-directory-settings.md

 ---
-title: "Overview of group (directory) settings"
+title: "Overview of group settings"
-description: "Use group (directory) settings to configure tenant-wide or object-specific settings in your tenant."
+description: "Use group settings to configure tenant-wide or object-specific settings in your tenant."
 author: "FaithOmbongi"
 ms.author: ombongifaith
 ms.reviewer: psaffaie, jodah